-It was early spring 2021 when the client first contacted us.
+It was early spring 2021 when the client first contacted us at The Pond Gnome.
 She absolutely loved the pond we had built at a local nursery that she frequents.
 The nursery owner sent her our way to get one of her own.
 We love referral leads because they tend to be people who are already comfortable with our build style.
 Our credibility is solid with the reference, and that translates to a nice warm start to our relationship.

 First, she visited our showroom with her husband, and they both loved our work.
 She asked us to convert her swimming pool into a water garden, which is a request we get a lot these days.
 We designed this pool-to-pond conversion with some quirky upgrade features, including two large tree trunks with water raceways carved into them — something she had seen at the local nursery.
 This nursery pond she had fallen in love with was a rebuild of an existing water feature.
 The nursery owner had asked us to leave and re-use the carved-out log that was already in place.